Science Launch: Grade 2

 Pick the workbook for your child's grade.

-It means each week starts with a real, observable thing — not a topic in a textbook.
+It means each week starts with a real, observable thing, not a topic in a textbook.
 NGSS research shows kids learn science best when they begin with something they can wonder about, then build toward an explanation.
 Our weeks open with a puzzle ("Why do puddles disappear?") and end with the child being able to answer it the way a scientist would.

-Yes — each weekly module maps to specific NGSS performance expectations, and the back matter lists every alignment grade-by-grade.
+Yes.
+Each weekly module maps to specific NGSS performance expectations, and the back matter lists every alignment grade-by-grade.
 NGSS is a registered trademark of Achieve; our use describes alignment to the public framework, not endorsement by NGSS.

-No. The "Try It at Home" investigations use common household items — paper, water, magnets, a flashlight.
+No. The "Try It at Home" investigations use common household items: paper, water, magnets, a flashlight.
 Each one starts with a safety pledge and a parent-friendly setup note.
 There's no required kit to buy.

 Pick your child's current grade.
 Each book is calibrated to the NGSS performance expectations and the math/reading levels for that grade.
 Going one grade up or down is fine if your child is well above or below level.

-If they like asking "but why?" — yes.
+If they like asking "but why?" then yes.
 The phenomena are chosen to be genuinely curious-making (rocks crumbling, monarchs migrating, magnets steering, voices traveling).
 Pages are designed to feel like a science notebook, not a worksheet.